jeremyButtler/alnSeq/updateLog.md

 # TODO or to fix list

-- The Hirschberg currently prints the alignment separately.
-  It should return an alnStruct with the alignment to be printed out.
-  - Reference is always the top line, query is the second line (this is not marked).
-- Have alnStruct store matches (revise how I print out alignments).
-  - Or modify it use use two two bit arrays like the Hirschberg (likely will set up a conversion of Hirschberg to alnStruct).
 - Make Hirschberg thread safe (just in case I want to multithread it).
 This will increase memory usage by a very slight amount (~ bytes = 1/4 \* reference length).
-- The Smith Waterman only prints alignments out correctly with -line-wrap 0
 - Set up Smith Waterman Hirschberg combination
 - Add in a match matrix.
 Currently I am using a switch table set up for nucleotides to identify matches/snps.